johnalison/WorkingPhilosophy/PerfectionNotRequired.md

 - Wink at small faults, remember you have great ones (Poor Richards Almanac)

 - True efficiency is not about speed, its about spending more time with what truly matters.
 (BuJo)

+Persistence (via John Danahan)
+  The one indispensible virtue is Persistence.
+Persistence of thinking.
+  The desire to push in increasingly efficient methods of training/learning and working.

+- Strive for balance, not perfection.
+(Awaken the Giant)